pedroalmeida415/blender-checkpoint/README.md

 - Automatically start version control on new projects (toggleable): (insert gif)
 - Quickly save a backup after each save with the backup dialog (toggleable): (insert gif)
 - Browse through all saved backups of the current project in the Version Control panel: (gif)
-- Go back to a savepoint at any time, and continue development without any trouble.
+- Go back to a save point at any time, and continue development without any trouble.
 - Want to go back and make serious changes from further saves?
 Initialize a new timeline, and work from the selected starting point
 - Select if previous saves should go along with the new timeline or not
 - Easily add, edit, or remove timelines!